hibasiddiqui117/basic-tokenizer-nltk-llm/README.md

 ## 🔍 Example Run

 **Hello!
 My name is Hiba Siddiqui.
-You're viewing my repository for a basic tokenizer.
+You're viewing my repository of a basic tokenizer.
 I've recently learned some features and was doing a course on LLM basics from there.
 This idea came to my mind to build my project on tokenizer and to know how it works. **